magentabusiness/magentabusiness.github.io/docs/samples/raspberry/gpio.md

 ## Introduction
 {% include templates/what-is-thingsboard.md %}

-This sample application will allow you to control GPIO of your Raspberry Pi device using ThingsBoard web UI.
+This sample application will allow you to control GPIO of your Raspberry Pi device using IoT Hub web UI.
 We will observe GPIO control using Led connected to one of the pins.
-The purpose of this application is to demonstrate ThingsBoard [RPC capabilities](/docs/user-guide/rpc/).
+The purpose of this application is to demonstrate IoT Hub [RPC capabilities](/docs/user-guide/rpc/).

-Raspberry Pi will use simple application written in Python that will connect to ThingsBoard server via [MQTT](https://en.wikipedia.org/wiki/MQTT) and listen to RPC commands.
+Raspberry Pi will use simple application written in Python that will connect to IoT Hub server via [MQTT](https://en.wikipedia.org/wiki/MQTT) and listen to RPC commands.
 Current GPIO state and GPIO control widget is visualized using built-in customizable dashboard.

 The video below demonstrates the final result of this tutorial.